adelinamfatu/Travely/README.md

 Experience Travely on your preferred device, whether it's a smartphone, tablet, or desktop, with consistent user interface and functionality across platforms.

 ## 5. APIs Used:
-- Countries API for Currency Information: https://countriesnow.space/api/v0.1/countries/currency - Used to fetch countries and their currency information.
+- Countries API for Popular European Countries: Used to display popular european destination.
-- Countries API for Latitude and Longitude Information: https://countriesnow.space/api/v0.1/countries/positions - Used to fetch countries along with their latitude and longitude.
+- Countries API for Popular Seaside and Mountain Side: Used to display popular seaside and mountain side destinations.
-- Flight Information API: https://data-cloud.flightradar24.com/zones/fcgi/feed.js?faa=1&bounds=49.381%2C42.022%2C19.324%2C32.056&satellite=1&mlat=1&flarm=1&adsb=1&gnd=1&air=1&vehicles=1&estimated=1&maxage=14400&gliders=1&stats=1 - Used to display flight details including departure and destination airports.
+- Flight Information API: Used to display flight details including departure and destination airports.
-- Weather API: https://api.openweathermap.org/data/2.5/weather - Used to display current weather conditions for selected destinations.
+- Weather API: Used to display current weather conditions for selected destinations.
+- GeocodeCoordinatesAPI : Used to display the map
+- FlagAPI: Used to display the flag for each country the user plan to visit